AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 AI governance refers to establishing rules, policies, and frameworks that guide the development, deployment, and use of artificial intelligence technologies.
 It aims to ensure ethical behavior, transparency, accountability, and societal benefit while mitigating potential risks and biases associated with AI systems.

-Ethical and Responsible AI: Ensures AI systems are designed, trained, and used ethically, preventing biased or harmful outcomes.
+• Ethical and responsible AI: Ensures AI systems are designed, trained, and used ethically, preventing biased or harmful outcomes.
+Learn more on ethical AI and generative AI ethics.

-Transparency and Accountability: Promotes transparency in AI algorithms and decisions, making developers and organizations accountable for AI actions.
+• Transparency and accountability: Promotes transparency in AI algorithms and decisions, making developers and organizations accountable for actions that AI systems take.

-Risk Mitigation: Identifies and mitigates various risks associated with AI, including legal, financial, and reputational risks, before they lead to negative consequences.
+• Risk assessment and mitigation: Identifies and mitigates various risks associated with AI, including legal, financial, and reputational risks, before they lead to negative consequences.

-Model Performance and Reliability: Continuously monitors AI models to maintain reliability, reducing errors and improving user satisfaction.
+• Model performance and reliability: Continuously monitors AI models to maintain reliability by detecting model drift and performing model retraining as needed, reducing errors and improving user satisfaction.

 Key AI governance techniques & features